tetra-framework/tetra/docs/component-libraries.md

 ## Manually declared libraries

 It is not necessary to follow the directory structure.
 You can also declare a Library anywhere in your code, and register components to it.
 The `Library` class takes the *name of the library* and the *AppConfig (or app label)* as parameters.
-You can declare the libraries more then once, everything with the same name will be merged together.
+You can declare the libraries more than once, everything with the same name/app will be merged together.

-!!! note
-    Library names must be globally unique.
-Declaring Libraries with the same name in different apps is forbidden.

 ```python
 from tetra import Library